 If you’re thinking about studying a Master of Laws by research, find out more about what the Faculty of Law can offer you and your research project.
 Read more about Research Degrees—PhD and Master of Laws.

-The Faculty of Graduate Research (FGR) provides a first port of call for all students interested in enrolling in a PhD at Victoria.
+The Wellington Faculty of Graduate Research (WFGR) provides a first port of call for all students interested in enrolling in a PhD at Victoria University of Wellington.

-The FGR website provides an online enrolment procedure (incorporating scholarship application), along with answers and resources related to a host of questions.
-Note: the FGR continues to provide support to PhD students throughout their studies at Victoria.
+The WFGR website provides an online enrolment procedure (incorporating scholarship application), along with answers and resources related to a host of questions.
+Note: the WFGR continues to provide support to PhD students throughout their studies at Victoria University of Wellington.

 How to apply

-Applications to the Faculty of Graduate Research are due by 1 March, 1 July and 1 November.
+Applications to the Wellington Faculty of Graduate Research are due by 1 March, 1 July and 1 November.
 Formal acceptance into the programme occurs after the deadline.